 The irreversible damage from repeated exposure to high-volume noise is something every adult knows about, but it’s something we should be educating children about as well.
 Teaching kids the importance of hearing preservation and instructing them on healthy hearing habits is a wonderful preventative measure.

-Since noise-induced hearing loss occurs gradually, it’s extremely important that parents begin protecting their children’s hearing at an early age.
+Since noise-induced hearing loss occurs gradually, it’s extremely important that parents begin protecting their children’s hearing at an early age (read this article about infant sleep machines and their effect on hearing).
 A great first step is to take a look at your children’s toys, particularly those aimed at toddlers.
 Toys are required to meet the acoustic standard as set by the American Society of Testing and Materials, which states that no toys exceed an 85 decibel (dB) level at 50 cm from a toy’s surface.
 The dilemma lies in the fact that 50 cm is longer than the length of an adult’s arm, and much longer than that of a child’s.
 The average length of a toddler’s arm is 25cm.
 This shorter arm span is what makes noisy toys so dangerous to a child’s hearing.